Depending on each case, we have hides where we especially take care of the scenery, the background and illumination to get the best images.

 Depending on the situation, the hide and the size of the sensor in your camera can use lenses of 300 mm to 500 mm or 600 mm and focal converters.
 Other shorter lenses (70-200 mm, for example) will also be useful for integrating animals into the landscape.

 Typical day in a hide

 This depends so much on the species and the time of the year.
 The most typical examples could be:

-- Steppe birds (stew, bee-eater, small kestrel, turret …): in April, May and June, the weather is generally hot at noon and the light is intense.
+- Steppe birds (little bustard, bee-eater, lesser kestrel, stone curlew …): in April, May and June, the weather is generally hot at noon and the light is intense.
 We will enter the first hour or even before the sunris.
 The session can be extended until mid-morning when the activity decreases considerably.
 It’s time to go to rest in the apartment, review photos … In the afternoon we can do the second session of the day in another hide until the sunset.